Resources to Aid in Suicide Prevention

-According to the Suicide Prevention Resource Center (SPRC), suicide is the 10th leading cause of death in the US, and the 2nd leading cause of death among adolescents and young adults ages 10-34.
-It’s also the 9th leading cause of death in Tennessee, and in 2019, an estimated 1,219 Tennesseans died by suicide.
+The Suicide Prevention Resource Center (SPRC) reports that suicide is the 10th leading cause of death in the United States, and the second leading cause of death among adolescents and young adults ages 10-34.
+It’s also the ninth leading cause of death in Tennessee, and in 2019, an estimated 1,219 Tennesseans died by suicide.
 While these statistics are alarming, it’s important to know that many suicide deaths are preventable.
 Providers can offer vital support to people who experience suicidal thoughts or have engaged in suicidal behaviors.
 Below are some helpful reminders and resources:

 - Asking about suicide does not make someone have suicidal thoughts.
 Asking about suicide opens the door for you to provide support and resources to those who may need it most.